Decoding the Conversion: 1.6 oz in ml - A practical guide

 -

-Fluid Ounce (oz): A unit of volume in the imperial system.
-It's important to note that there are different types of ounces, including fluid ounces (for liquids) and avoirdupois ounces (for weight).
+Fluid Ounce (oz): A unit of volume in the imperial system. you'll want to note that there are different types of ounces, including fluid ounces (for liquids) and avoirdupois ounces (for weight).
 We're focusing on fluid ounces in this context.

 -